-While not the biggest or glitziest, Terminal 21 is many visitor's top choices for its design and layout.
+While not the biggest or glitziest, Terminal 21 is many a visitor's top choice for its design and layout.
 Each floor is named after a different part of the world, complete with local icons, and one can visit the Caribbean, San Francisco, Tokyo, Rome, Paris, and London merely by riding up an escalator.
 There are all the usual designer brand chains, as well as 44 outlets featuring local Thai designed products.
 There is a dazzling array of eating possibilities, from Mexican to Japanese, and the 35 baht food court has truly excellent local food.
 Perhaps best of all are the space age toilets, complete with bidets and heated seat covers, all the more reason to shop, eat, take in a movie, and use the privy!

 Recommended for Best Shopping because: For shopping in an around-the-globe quirky setup, Terminal 21 is unique.

 Dave's expert tip: Avoid the food court like a plague between 12-1, as thousands of workers descend on every seat.
 Terminal 21 can be walked straight into from the Asok BTS Skytrain station.